About Mr. Mick, about CLASSICS the Small Luxury.

 Mick, Counter Culture, and Akiyama-san

-- As I mentioned at the beginning, you and Classics met more than 15 years ago, and it was Akiyama-san* who inspired you, wasn't it?
+- As I mentioned at the beginning, you and CLASSICS the Small Luxury met more than 15 years ago, and it was Akiyama-san* who inspired you, wasn't it?

 Mick I've known you for a long time, but you let me work with you in this way, and I got a casual letter from you, though it wasn't that big.
 It was a good job, and I'm really grateful for it.
 I was given a good opportunity to do a good job, and that kind of work is really special.
 I wondered what it would be like to have Mick draw skulls, because I've drawn angels before, but never skulls.